Jim Case (baseball)

-Jim Case (born January 28, 1960) is an American college baseball coach, currently serving as head coach of the Jacksonville State Gamecocks baseball team.
-He has held that position since the 2002 season.
+Jim Case (born January 28, 1960) is an American college baseball coach who formerly served as head coach of the Jacksonville State Gamecocks baseball team.
+He held that position from 2002 until his retirement in 2023.
 He played at Louisiana Tech, earning all-conference honors as a catcher before serving as a student assistant coach for one season while completing his undergraduate degree.
 He then became an assistant at Mississippi State where he completed a master's degree before moving to UAB.
 After ten years, he returned to Mississippi State for a second stint before earning his first head coaching job at Jacksonville State.